Reusable launch vehicle: Horizontal (winged)

+An An-225 carrying the winged Buran on her back.

 Single or main stages, as well as fly-back boosters can employ a horizontal landing system.
 These vehicles land on earth much like a plane does, but they usually do not use propellant during landing.
 Vehicles that land horizontally on a runway require wings and undercarriage.
 These typically consume about 9-12% of the landing vehicle mass, which either reduces the payload or increases the size of the vehicle.
 Concepts such as lifting bodies offer some reduction in wing mass, as does the delta wing shape of the Space Shuttle.
 A variant is an in-air-capture tow back system, advocated by a company called EMBENTION with its FALCon project.